Trump, outgoing director pick leaders for consumer agency

 The President "can nominate the next director -- but until that nominee is confirmed by the Senate, Leandra English is the Acting Director under the Dodd-Frank Act," Warren tweeted.

-In yet even more fine print, the administration can appoint a current government official into a new job as long as they are confirmed by the Senate under the Federal Vacancies Act to serve in an acting capacity.
+In more fine print, the administration can appoint a current government official into a new job as long as they are confirmed by the Senate under the Federal Vacancies Act to serve in an acting capacity.
 The official is not required to leave their current position to fill the new role until a permanent replacement is confirmed by the Senate.

 Mulvaney said he will continue to serve as director of the Office of Management and Budget in addition to the new role.

-Like many Republicans, Mulvaney has been a staunch critic of the consumer watchdog agency.
+Like many Republicans, Mulvaney has been a major critic of the consumer watchdog agency.

 While serving in Congress, he voted in favor of killing the CFPB, which was created after the financial crisis to protect consumers and keep an eye on Wall Street.

 Mulvaney and other opponents have argued that the agency has too much power, saying it installs unduly harsh regulations.
-He has worked alongside Trump to roll back some of the rules they have pinned as anti-business.
+He has worked alongside Trump to roll back some of the consumer agency's rules.

-Earlier this month, Trump signed legislation repealing a rule issued by the CFPB that made it easier for consumers to team up to sue banks and credit card companies.
+Trump signed legislation this month repealing a rule issued by the CFPB that made it easier for consumers to team up to sue banks and credit card companies.

 Some Republicans had called for Cordray's firing, saying his regulatory authority has lacked oversight during his tenure at the consumer agency.